GrosSacASac/FWWE/README.md

 * We are trying to make the best card game experience ever

-##We are searching for new collaborators
+##We are searching for new contributors
 - [X] Game Designers
 - [X] Developpers
 - [ ] More developpers